RidleyB/sen/content/_characters/etienne-blanchard.md

   - element_title: "Eyes"
     element: ""

-excerpt: "The husband of Giovanna Santini, and aid to her family's financial endeavors.
+blurb: "The husband of Giovanna Santini, and aid to her family's financial endeavors.
 He dutifully following his wife's lead in handling their affairs, and the pair are quite happy."
 ---

+{% include character-content.html %}